Select Page

 Apart from the VASP Act, entities offering virtual asset services in the Cayman Islands are obligated to adhere to Anti-Money Laundering, Countering the Financing of Terrorism, and Countering Proliferation Financing (AML/CFT/CPF) requirements, as well as sanctions obligations outlined in the AMLR and the CIMA’s Guidance Notes.

 Every application for registration requires a KYD 1,000 assessment fee, payable through the REEFS portal at the time of submitting the application.
-It should be noted that the assessment fee paid to the CIMA is non-refundable.
-Additionally, registrants are obliged to pay the application fee upon approval of their registration application as per the specifications provided by the CIMA.
+It should be noted that the assessment fee paid to CIMA is non-refundable.
+Additionally, registrants are obliged to pay the application fee upon approval of their registration application as per the specifications provided by CIMA.
 The table below provides for fee as required to be paid by applicant/approved entity as the case may be;

 What are the main ongoing requirements for VASPs regulated in the Cayman Islands?